DhananjayKumar20/Finance-Data-Management-System/README.md

 <br/>

-> 🏦 **Dhananjay** (Sanskrit: *धनंजय* — "Winner of Wealth") is a clean, scalable REST API for tracking income, expenses, and financial analytics — secured with JWT, enforced by role-based access control, fully documented via Swagger UI, and built for production with paginated endpoints across every module.
+> 🏦 Financial Data Management System is a clean, scalable REST API for tracking income, expenses, and financial analytics — secured with JWT, enforced by role-based access control, fully documented via Swagger UI, and built for production with paginated endpoints across every module.

 <br/>